ClimateIreland/CI-Climate-Status-Tool/README.md

 git clone https://github.com/ClimateIreland/CI-Status-Report-Dash
 ```

-Then `cd` into the app directory and install its dependencies in a virtual environment in the following way:
+Install its dependencies in a virtual environment in the following way:

 ```bash
 python3 -m venv CI-Status-Report-Dash